cloudflare/cloudflare-docs/content/terraform/advanced-topics/best-practices.md

 ## Store credentials safely

-We recommend not storing Cloudflare credentials as plaintext.
+We do not recommend storing Cloudflare credentials as plaintext.

-Locally, you can use a third-party tool like [cf-vault](https://github.com/jacobbednarz/cf-vault/).
+Locally, you can use a third-party tool like [cf-vault](https://github.com/jacobbednarz/cf-vault/) to store your Cloudflare credentials.

 For CI pipelines, use an internal or secret storage tool (such as [Vault](https://www.hashicorp.com/products/vault/secrets-management)).